igorlfs/nvim-dap-view/docs/src/routes/basics/+page.md

 }
 ```

 Great!
 The tricky part is over!
-Now all you have to do is configure `nvim-dap` like any other plugin[^2]: get to know the commands and define some keybindings (take a look at [my config](https://github.com/igorlfs/dotfiles/blob/main/nvim/.config/nvim/lua/plugins/bare/nvim-dap.lua) if you need inspiration).
+Now all you have to do is configure `nvim-dap` like any other plugin[^3]: get to know the commands and define some keybindings (take a look at [my config](https://github.com/igorlfs/dotfiles/blob/main/nvim/.config/nvim/lua/plugins/bare/nvim-dap.lua) if you need inspiration).
 I recommend using the `<FX>` keys to create the bindings.
-Refer to `:h dap-user-commands` to learn what you can do.
+Refer to `:help dap-user-commands` to learn what you can do.
 A bare bones setup would include at least a mapping to `:DapToggleBreakpoint` and `:DapContinue`.

 The last step is to test your setup.
 Remember to compile your program with debug symbols if necessary.
 To start a basic session, **add a breakpoint**.
 It's important to define a breakpoint beforehand, to not have the program finish executing before you're able to add one.
-You can then `:DapContinue` (or your own mapping) to create the session.
+You can then use `:DapContinue` (or your own mapping) to create the session.
 If all goes well, the execution will be stopped when hitting the line with the breakpoint.

 Hooray!
 Now you can start tweaking `nvim-dap-view`! 🎉

+[^1]: See `:help package-termdebug`
-[^1]: And other low level languages.
+[^2]: And other low level languages.
 Do notice that there isn't a 1:1 mapping between adapters and neovim's filetypes.
-[^2]: It's worth noting that `nvim-dap` does adhere to the `setup` function "convention".
+[^3]: It's worth noting that `nvim-dap` does adhere to the `setup` function "convention".